By Marco Wutzer, senior analyst, Disruptive Profits

 And it can mean the difference between life and death for whistleblowers, like Snowden, and people suffering under oppressive regimes.

 Communication is part of almost every human activity.
 It’s time we upgrade the outdated centralized architecture with vastly superior, privacy-preserving technology.

 Senior Analyst, Disruptive Profits

-It’s been used to crash drones… shut down ATMs… and sabotage airports.
+In short, a devastating cyberweapon is wreaking havoc all over the United States.
+It has been used to crash drones, shut down ATMs, and sabotage airports.
 Even the financial markets and the electrical grid are vulnerable to attack.
 Worst of all, hackers can easily order this cyberweapon online for as little as $7.32.

-The good news is a tiny $10 million company is rolling out a solution.
-It could soon replace an outdated $2.9 trillion technology – and hand early investors a fortune.
-I just put the details together in a new video presentation.
-Watch it right here.
+Right now, a tiny $10 million company is rolling out a brilliant solution that will defang this terrifying cyberweapon.
+It could soon replace an outdated $2.9 TRILLION technology – and hand early investors a fortune.